codedevotional/articles/naming.md

 |> Enum.join(" ")
 ```

-### Mirrors ???
+### Dirty mirrors, the bottom rung

-You have figured out an implementation that works.
-You have written tests (which
+You have an implementation that works.
+You have, of course, written tests (which
 are not shown in this article's examples).
 In your application, there's a
-`PersonPresenter` module, in which it belongs.
-But, now you must create a
+`PersonPresenter` module, in which this functionality belongs.
+But, now you must
-function and name it.
+create a function and name it.

 ```elixir
 defmodule PersonPresenter do